kimruddock/pawelgrzybek.github.io/_posts/2016-12-31-top-picks-2016-december.md

 [https://www.smashingmagazine.com/2016/12/front-end-performance-checklist-2017-pdf-pages/](https://www.smashingmagazine.com/2016/12/front-end-performance-checklist-2017-pdf-pages/)

 Comprehensive list of best performance practices created by Vitaly Friedman.
-New year is a great opportunity to refresh or rebuild your website from scratch, it is worth to have a look here beforehand.
+New year is a great opportunity to refresh or rebuild your website from scratch, it is worth to have a look here.

 - - -